 Installment loans are loans paid back in increments, usually once a month.
 Their terms are usually for a period of several months or even years.
 In that way, they are different from payday loans, which you pay back in full after two to four weeks.

-Being longer-term loans, installment loans also typically have bigger amounts.
+Being longer-term loans, installment loans also typically have bigger loan amounts.
 Their interest rates are also lower than payday loans.

 1. Discretionary Allotment Loans for Federal Employees

 With an allotment loan, you “allot” a specific amount of your salary to pay for a loan.
-The “designated” payments are then automatically deducted from your salary.
+The “designated” loan payments are then automatically deducted from your salary.